solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 with invalid signatures, or completely malformed, and the rest of the block is processed.

-The first entry must start with the hash of the builders public key, the last entry must contain a signature from the builder of the previous entry hash.
+The first entry must start with the value 0, the last entry must contain a signature from the builder of the previous entry hash.
 This will ensure that leader cannot manipulate the UserBlock, and that the entire block must be included when computing the UserBlockEntry.

 ### UserBlockEntry format